Pre-flight Background Estimates for COSI: Background simulation

-In order to reduce the simulation time, the spectrum is truncated at 4 MeV.
+In order to reduce the simulation time, the spectrum is truncated below 4 MeV.
 This is motivated by the fact that we are only interested in activation induced by the trapped protons during a SAA passage.
-As shown in Figure~\ref{fig:protoncross}, the proton cross-section with materials commonly found in the spacecraft is negligible below 4 MeV.
+As shown in Figure~\ref{fig:protoncross}, the cross sections for proton-induced reactions with materials commonly found in the spacecraft are negligible below 4 MeV.
 To test this, a 24h orbit has been simulated for a cut at 2 MeV, showing no significant difference from a cut at 4 MeV.

-We studied recent SAA measurements at low latitude and found that the AP9/AE9 model is higher by a factor of $\sim$9 in this region, and therefore we scale the predicted flux by this same factor, as discussed further in Section~\ref{sec:SAAsyst}.
+The instrumental background induced by the trapped protons within the passage of the satellite through the SAA is usually one of the most important background components.
+The AP9 model shows good agreement with recent measurements by the High-Energy Particle Detector instrument (HEPD-01) on board the China Seismo-Electromagnetic Satellite (CSES-01) in the central part of the SAA~\citep{CSES_SAA}.
+However, measurements from the BeppoSAX satellite indicate that the AP9 model may strongly overestimate the actual flux values for altitudes below 600 km and inclinations below 5°~\citep{AP9vsdata}.
+For the work presented in this paper, we studied the comparison between the AP9 model prediction and HEPD-01 data for a latitude window of [-1°,1°].
+The altitude of the CSES-01 satellite (500~km) is close to the expected COSI altitude, and likewise for the solar activity (close to minimum).